DesyncTheThird/corne-keymap/readme.md

 ![Control](images/control.png?raw=true)
 Control key overrides with QWERTY-esque layout for easier left-hand only use.
 (I usually don't remember which *letter* does what command, only which key *position*.)

-Overrides activate only from left hand control key; home block mods are unaffected, so intentional letter controls can be used in two-hand usage.
+Overrides activate only from left hand control key; home row mods are unaffected, so intentional letter controls can be used in two-hand usage.